dtphuong2612/credit_scoring/README.md

 In the future, the study could be replicated with a larger sample size of borrowers.
 This would help to increase the generalizability of the findings.
 In addition, the study could be extended to include the impact of macroeconomic factors on credit risk.
 This would help to make lending decisions more informed.

-Furthermore, study provides valuable insights and a blueprint for other banks and financial institutions seeking to revolutionize their credit scoring practices using machine learning techniques.
-The high performance metrics achieved in our study serve as evidence for the potential of machine learning to transform credit risk management in the banking industry.
+Furthermore, the study provides valuable insights and a blueprint for other banks and financial institutions seeking to revolutionize their credit scoring practices using machine learning techniques.
+The high-performance metrics achieved in our study serve as evidence for the potential of machine learning to transform credit risk management in the banking industry.